LucianLaFleur/python_project_portfolio/admin_notes/secondary_readme_backup.txt

         1) Details from a particular portion of the character's main page (the rest of text outside of this particular <p> tag is irrelevant)
         2) make a master list comprised of sub-arrays containing the character-specific URLs for main, lore, outfits, companion, and voice-overs.
         3) Write functions to handle extracting the interesting info from each page.
+    Small program for removing duplicate names created remove_dupe_names.py
+        - Correctly gets rid of duplicates, demonstrating using the builtin function set() to find unique items out of a list quickly.
     In-progress:
     Making an ad-hoc grabber for the content of each interesting url, as the content structure is a little irregular with the id's used to identify the main text-containing areas.
         - The ad-hoc grabber is a function that tries just one of the URLs from the sub-array.
 Since the structures of HTML on the target pages are different, I need to test them individually.
 Then I can write functions for each to see if they return the content I'm looking for.